 The key purpose of sex is to effect reproduction, which is done via intercourse.
 So men’s sexuality has to include a need to engage in sexual activity with a partner.
 Male responsiveness is required for intercourse to be possible and their orgasm triggers the reproductive event (ejaculation of sperm).
 Women’s sexuality does not have the same need for a lover.
 Female responsiveness has nothing to do with the reproductive process.
 From a reproductive perspective, a woman only needs to be willing to co-operate with men’s desire for intercourse.
 Most women only agree to do this in combination with a loving relationship and, typically, support for a family.

-A man’s arousal is caused by the presence of an attractive women, especially one who dresses or behaves in a way that is intended to attract male attention.
-A man is aroused by a sexual partner, their body, genitals and behaviour.
-As they reach old age, men stop masturbating before they stop engaging in intercourse.
-The real-world turn-ons of a lover’s body and the pleasure of penetrative sex, cause men to experience much stronger arousal than they do by imagining the same situation during masturbation alone.
+A man’s arousal is caused by the presence of an attractive partner, especially one who dresses or behaves in a way that is intended to attract male attention.
+A man is aroused by a lover’s body, their genitals and their behaviour.
+As they reach old age, most men stop masturbating before they stop engaging in intercourse.
+The real-world erotic turn-ons of a lover’s body and the pleasure of penetrative sex, cause men to experience much stronger arousal than they do by imagining the same situation during masturbation alone.